You Are Here → Homepage → Reviews ↴

 Review

-His seven-step method is deceptively simple.
+His method is deceptively simple.
 Set up, gather, distil, organize, link, tighten, deliver.
-As someone who writes fiction and runs a website and makes zines, I kept seeing my own creative process reflected back at me.
-Turns out explaining something well and telling a good story share the same skeleton: know what matters, cut what doesn't.
+It's not just for communicating in professional contexts, it's almost my own (aspirational, at least) creative process reflected back at me.
+Turns out explaining something well and telling a good story share the same basis: know what matters, cut what doesn't.

-It's practical without being dry, structured without being rigid.
-The kind of book you finish in a weekend and then immediately start applying on Monday.
-Whether you're writing blog posts, giving talks, or just trying to send a clearer email.
+Something you finish in a weekend and then start applying on Monday.
+Whether you're blogging, giving talks, or trying to send an email.

-If you communicate with humans in any capacity...read this.
+If you communicate in any capacity...read this.
 Your words will land better for it.

 Copy + Share: roadlessread.com/reviews/artexplanation